sayan01/present/README.md

 ## Syntax

+- A banner page (big title only) is marked by a '$' at the begining of a line.
+Any other component of that slide is ignored
 - A title is marked by a '#' symbol at begining of a line
 - An image is marked by a '!' symbol at the begining of the line
 - A link is marked by a '@' symbol at the begining of the line